aldernero/plotparty-june2023/day2/README.md

 ![image](https://github.com/aldernero/plotparty-june2023/assets/96601789/363a86d8-30fc-4e95-8408-6db399025081)

 I experimented with 2 colors, dark blue and white, with one color as a sort of "drop shadow".
-With the color of the wood I dediced to go with the dark blue on the bottom, which made the curve look like it's floating on top of the wood.
+With the color of the wood I decided to go with the dark blue on the bottom, which made the curve look like it's floating on top of the wood.

 ## Results